iljah/hdintegrator/INSTALL.md

 # Testing

+The first two tests below can be executed by running `make test`.
+You can specify a different executable for running the integrator in parallel by giving the MPIEXEC argument to make, for example `make test MPIEXEC=/path/to/mpirun`.

 Integrating the x >= 0 and y >= 0 quarter of a 2d unit sphere with SciPy-based python program: